Philiphil/Prof-Phils-Pokedex/README.md

 PPP is a CPP enhanced pokedex made for pokemmo especially.
 PPP allows you to add your pokemons to a local DB, then generates stats & stuffs about your pokemons

-Please notice that PPP has been made (and is being code) for pokemmo so only the first 3 generations are available.
+Please notice that PPP has been made for pokemmo so only the first 3 generations are available.

 **FEATURES**